Carol enjoys giving tips to help others have a healthy garden.

-When you grow vegetables organically it is sometimes a struggle to obtain and incorporate a sufficient amount of compost and other nutrient-rich organic matter into your soil to maintain its health and fertility.
-You must be diligent to "feed your soil" after every harvest to sustain the soil micro-organisms that drive the life cycle of the soil and your vegetable crops.
+When you grow vegetables organically, it is sometimes a struggle to obtain and incorporate a sufficient amount of compost and other nutrient-rich organic matter into your soil to maintain its health and fertility.
+You must diligently "feed your soil" after every harvest to sustain the soil micro-organisms that drive the life cycle of the soil and your vegetable crops.
 Even then there will be circumstances when your soil or your crops may suffer from a nutrient deficiency.
-Fortunately, if you are alert to the symptoms of nutrient deficiency you can act quickly to correct the problem without significant harm to your harvest.
+Fortunately, if you are alert to the symptoms of nutrient deficiency, you can act quickly to correct the problem without significant harm to your harvest.

-Nitrogen, phosphorus, and potassium are the three all-important "macro" elements for plant growth and each present distinctive, common symptoms of nutritional deficiencies or excesses.
+Nitrogen, phosphorus, and potassium are the three all-important "macro" elements for plant growth, and each presents distinctive, common symptoms of nutritional deficiencies or excesses.

 Nitrogen is one of the three primary nutrients required by plants in relatively large quantities and is necessary for healthy leaf growth.
 If it is deficient in the soil, or simply unobtainable by the plants, then your vegetables will suffer visible symptoms of nitrogen deficiency.

-Signs of excess are rampant leaf growth; dark green, succulent leaves and stems; and little or no fruit.
-This is because the plant takes up the excess nitrogen and stores it in its leaves for future use.
+The lack of fruit is due to the plant taking up the excess nitrogen and storing it in its leaves for future use.
 While this may be prudent of the plant, it does little to advance the main interest of the gardener, which is a nice harvest of vegetables.